top of page

 Spoiler-free reviews of Claudia Gray's Jane Austen "fanfiction": The Murder of Mr. Wickham and The Late Mrs. Willoughby

-A Good Idea Poorly Executed: a review of Under The Whispering Door
+A Good Idea Poorly Executed: a review of Under The Whispering Door by TJ Klune

 A good idea poorly executed.
 A spoiler-free review of Under the Whispering Door by TJ Klune.
 1/5 stars.

-Memoir Monday: a review of Educated
+Memoir Monday: a review of Educated by Tara Westover

 Ad education will save your life.